ricardojoserf/niidoru/README.md

 ## AES encryption

 AES is used to obfuscate all the strings in the binary.
-To change the encrypted values you can use [this gist](https://gist.github.com/ricardojoserf/986b8be42b356da530469bbd32fa88fa), which is a small variation from this [other gist](https://gist.githubusercontent.com/aziza-kasenova/3aea2160cbaebc5a4ba1b9219cba612e/raw/32b3801369ce669b2b1bf89ca84d24f23b487579/AES256.go), just fixing a small problem with the padding.
+To change the encrypted values and keys you can use [this gist](https://gist.github.com/ricardojoserf/986b8be42b356da530469bbd32fa88fa) (which is a small variation from [this gist](https://gist.githubusercontent.com/aziza-kasenova/3aea2160cbaebc5a4ba1b9219cba612e/raw/32b3801369ce669b2b1bf89ca84d24f23b487579/AES256.go) but fixing a small problem with the padding).

+If you are not interested in this and just want to see the encryption methods with more representative names, you can check the [no-encryption branch](https://github.com/ricardojoserf/niidoru/tree/no_encryption).